Plot – The Nazis set up a secret base on the dark side of the moon in 1945, where they hide out and plan to return to power in 2018.

 Released – 2012

 Starting off with an absolutely absurd plot, followed by a series of increasingly absurd events.
-The story has two goals, firstly to be funny and secondly to provide good satire, which in both cases I believe it succeeded.
+The story has two goals, first to be funny and secondly to provide good satire, which in both cases I believe it succeeded.
 Devoting just as much time to parody the United States and her allies just as much as the Nazis, which lead to multiple moments that at the time felt just far away from the truth to be funny, but these days isn’t that far away at all.

-Although a little rough around the edges, all in all, Iron Sky remains a lovely piece of independent cinema and satirical comedy, with more positives than negatives, that still holds up even if some of the politicians that are lampooned, are no longer in public life.
+Although a little rough around the edges, all in all, Iron Sky remains a lovely piece of independent cinema and satirical comedy, with more positives than negatives, that still holds up even if some politicians that are lampooned, are no longer in public life.